Multi-Scale Distillation for RGB-D Anomaly Detection on the PD-REAL Dataset: Introduction

 Compared to 2D image, 3D data generally provides a more powerful and comprehensive presentation for the real world \cite{saleh2013object, chang2015shapenet,armeni20163d,yadav2023habitat,huang2018apolloscape,xiao2021pandaset}.
 Therefore, a straightforward solution to the above challenge would be to use 3D data representations in combination with 2D images.
 For example, the subtle anomaly in Fig. \ref{fig:1}(a) can be clearly observed using a 3D point cloud (Fig. \ref{fig:1}(b)).
 In view of this, we argue that explicitly exploiting 3D information for AD tasks is more reasonable.
-However, due to the lack of suitable datasets, AD for the 3D domain has been sparsely explored to date.
-To the best of our knowledge, MVTEC 3D \cite{bergmann2021mvtec} and Eyecandies \cite{bonfiglioli2022eyecandies} constitute the only two exceptions which enable 3D AD.
-For MVTEC 3D, it involves the usage of highly expensive industrial sensors for data acquisition.
+However, due to the previous lack of suitable datasets, AD in the 3D domain was initially explored less extensively.
+In recent years, several public datasets have become available for 3D AD.
+Among the early and representative ones are MVTec 3D-AD \cite{bergmann2021mvtec} and Eyecandies \cite{bonfiglioli2022eyecandies}.
+For MVTec 3D-AD, it involves the usage of highly expensive industrial sensors for data acquisition.
 It should be noted that in real-world AD applications, more samples may be frequently and extensively required to meet the increasing industrial demands, and such a costly manner of data acquisition and storage may hinder dataset expansion.
 As for Eyecandies, all the data is collected in a virtual environment to simulate large defect variations.
-However, virtual anomalies still show inherent difference to the real-world ones, which can cause the issue of domain bias and reflect poorly the real geometric features.
+However, virtual anomalies still show inherent differences to the real-world ones, which can cause the issue of domain bias and reflect poorly the real geometric features.